AI and Theoretical Physics

 AI and Physics

 Our scientific AI program at the Institute for Theoretical Physics is part of a much broader Heidelberg effort.
-For instance, many groups at the ITP, the IWR, and beyond are applying scientific AI to, broadly speaking, physics problems.
+Many groups at the ITP, the IWR, and beyond are applying scientific AI to, broadly speaking, physics problems:

 Tobias Buck